ringcentral/ringcentral-embeddable-mobile-template/README.md

 <!-- sep -->

-**Experimental** RingCentral Android/IOS apps template project based on [ringcentral-embeddable](https://github.com/ringcentral/ringcentral-embeddable) and cordova
+**Experimental** RingCentral Android/IOS apps template project based on [ringcentral-embeddable](https://github.com/ringcentral/ringcentral-embeddable) and cordova, you can use our [ringcentral-embeddable-mobile-framework](https://github.com/ringcentral/ringcentral-embeddable-mobile-framework) to create your own mobile app project in one line command.

 ![ ](https://github.com/ringcentral/ringcentral-embeddable-mobile-framework/raw/main/screenshots/s1.png)